Strasburg, North Dakota: Ethnic Heritage and Language

 the state.
 Their communities form what has

-the state in areas homesteaded by their immigrant forebears less
+been called the "German-Russian Triangle."
+Most of the state's German-Russians live within this triangular portion of the state in areas homesteaded by their immigrant forebears less than a century ago.

 Located in the southern half of Emmons County, Strasburg is